Skip to main content

 Most touchingly, Look Back shows us how envy can blossom into genuine friendship and collaboration, and how that envy isn’t always as one-sided as it seems when we’re in the depths of our self-criticism.

 Fujino and Kyomoto go through all of these cycles of processing their relationship as artists and, eventually, as friends, over the course of Look Back’s 56-minute runtime.
-Thanks to beautiful character animation by director Kiyotaka Oshiyama and an emotional score, I found myself swept up in their journey much more effectively than I did in Fujimoto’s original manga.
+Thanks to beautiful character animation by director Kiyotaka Oshiyama and his team, and an emotional score, I found myself swept up in their journey even more effectively than I did in Fujimoto’s original manga.

 Kyomoto and Fujino reading a book together at a store.